UPDATED BY FRANZISKA SPRITZLER, RD, CDE

-There are many reasons for dining out, from a special occasion, business meal, date night, or simply, no time to cook or a quick meal with friends or family.
-Whatever the reason, eating out brings some challenges, but also, some opportunities to strengthen your resolve and have fun exploring the world of keto cuisine!
+There are many reasons for dining out, from a special occasion, business meal, or date night to simply having no time to cook or wanting to grab a quick meal with friends or family.
+Whatever the reason, eating out brings some challenges, but also some opportunities to strengthen your resolve and have fun exploring the world of keto cuisine!

 Now, let’s talk about how to navigate this new dining territory.